56 Best Things to Do in Japan for an Unforgettable Trip (2025)

 Overlooking the river you can ride a unique Ferris wheel in the building of the massive Don Quixote store (great for cheap souvenirs).

-It’s the strangest looking Ferris wheel as it’s built onto the facade of the store and you ride in a capsule that follows an oval shape up to 77 metres high with views of the river and city.
+Also known as the Ebisu Tower Ferris Wheel, it’s the strangest looking Ferris wheel as it’s built onto the facade of the store and you ride in a capsule that follows an oval shape up to 77 metres high with views of the river and city.

 Top tip: We recommend staying in the Shinsaibashi neighbourhood of Osaka.
 It’s walkable to Dotonbori but is in a much quieter area with some great shops and restaurants nearby.
 Search for accommodation in Shinsaibashi here.